 Kelly Bernardin-Dvorak is the principal therapist at Jonah Counselling + Consulting.
 She is a Couple & Family Therapist & an Individual Counsellor (registered with AAMFT and the MB College of Social Workers.)
 She works with individuals, couples, families, youth, & children.
 She holds a Masters Degree in Marriage & Family Therapy from Briercrest Seminary.
-In addition to directing both Jonah Counselling & Consulting and Jonah Community Projects, Kelly spends time each month in the Northern MB Cree communities of Pimicikamak/Cross Lake and Opaskwayak Cree Nation (OCN)/The Pas offering counselling services to community members and agencies.
-Kelly has also provided in-house, no-charge counselling at an inner-city agency, she was a sub-contractor at Winnipeg Narrative Therapy, and worked at the Addictions Foundation of MB.
-She has worked in community development and helping work for over 15 years.
+In addition to directing both Jonah Counselling & Consulting and Jonah Community Projects, Kelly spends time each month in the Northern MB Cree community of Pimicikamak/Cross Lake, supporting planning and program development related to Embracing Life and Supporting Wellbeing.
+She also works in Opaskwayak Cree Nation offering counselling services to youth and families.
+Prior to establishing Jonah, Kelly worked at the Addictions Foundation of MB as well as other community based organizations.
+She has worked in community development and helping work for close to 20 years.

 Kelly believes that spirit plays an important role in counselling work, and she counts it a privilege to help clients connect with their internal wisdom, which has been developing throughout their lives – in order to help them author life stories that are not only congruent with their values and hopes, but also support pathways to wellbeing for themselves and their communities.